Featured Article

 In 2012, university tuition fees in England almost tripled, going from £3,375 per year to £9,000 per year.
 At the time, students were promised better value for money, a higher quality of university teaching, and far better future prospects—and had those promises come true, then perhaps this could be seen as a fair deal.
 But with the number of students increasing each year, the value of a degree has if anything fallen since 2012.

 And that's not the only problem.
-A recent report on student debt by the Institute for Fiscal Studies (IFS) revealed that graduate students are currently facing a lifetime of debt, averaging around £57,000.
-On top of tuition fees, which are continually increasing, this extortionate lifetime bill is made even heftier when maintenance fees and general living costs are taken into account.
+The Student Loans Company stated that in 2024, graduate students leaving university in England are expected to face a lifetime of debt, averaging at £48,470.
+On top of tuition fees, which are expected to rise in 2025, this extortionate lifetime bill is made even heftier when maintenance fees and general living costs are taken into account.

 So unless a university education is undoubtedly, unquestionably what you want to pursue—for example, because your dream career demands a specific degree qualification—why saddle yourself with such a huge amount of student debt?